snowch/vast-docker-compose-examples/nifi/README.md

-# VastDB NiFi Quickstart
+# Vast NiFi Quickstart

 **Caution**: Since docker compose is primarily designed to run a set of containers on a single host and can't support requirements for high availability, we do not support nor recommend using our docker compose constructs to support production-type use-cases.

 ## Overview

-Docker compose quickstart environment to try Apache NiFi with Vast Database.
+Docker compose quickstart environment to try Apache NiFi with Vast S3 and Vast Database.

 ## Instructions